qkeddy/quin-eddy-development-portfolio/README.md

 ## Description

-This is a pure HTML and CSS implementation of a standalone webpage.
+This is a pure HTML and CSS implementation of a standalone webpage that supports both desktop and mobile viewports.
 The purpose of the page is to showcase work samples across various projects to a prospective employer.

 ## Installation & Usage